Skip to main content

 Steps

-RESOURCE_GROUP="kml_rg_main" # Replace with the actual resource group name
+# Discover the lab resource group

 LOCATION="eastus"